hygieia/hygieia-workflow-github-collector/README.md

 <h3>How are Workflows Organized?</h3>
 <ul>
-  Each GitHub repository can contain multiple workflows There can be one or more "run" associated with each workflow There can be one or more "job" associated with each run There can be one or more "step" within each job
+  <li>Each GitHub repository can contain multiple workflows</li>
+  <li>There can be one or more "run" associated with each workflow</li>
+  <li>There can be one or more "job" associated with each run</li>
+  <li>There can be one or more "step" within each job</li>
 </ul>

 <h3>Technical Description</h3>
   The Classes and their description
 <ul>
-  WorkflowController: Exposes APIs for UI to get the Component Data WorkflowCollectorTask : As with the framework , implementing Collector Task to regularly collect the workflow details and feed into the MongoDb
+  <li>WorkflowController: Exposes APIs for UI to get the Component Data</li>
+  <li>WorkflowCollectorTask : As with the framework , implementing Collector Task to regularly collect the workflow details and feed into the MongoDb</li>
-  WorkflowServiceImpl: To populate the componentData model and send back to UI Workflow*Repository: Provides CRUD operations to elements in the MongoDb
+  <li>WorkflowServiceImpl: To populate the componentData model and send back to UI</li>
+  <li>Workflow*Repository: Provides CRUD operations to elements in the MongoDb</li>
 </ul>

 <h3>APIs Supporting Workflow Collector</h3>